esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab_2.md

 ## 1. Connect the Grove Kit sensors

-Start by connecting the Grove Base Shield to your Edison Arduino Board:
+Start by connecting the Grove Base Shield to your Edison&reg; Arduino Board:

 ![BaseShield](./images/baseshield.jpg "Grove Base Shield")